LiuX2018/On-computational-optics/README.md

 ## My Journey: A Focus on Optics

 My background exemplifies this approach.
 My undergraduate studies and Ph.D. research in Optoelectronic Information Science and Engineering and Optical Engineering solidified my foundation in optics.
-While computer science algorithms are crucial for solving inverse problems, I primarily leverage existing algorithms with occasional modifications to serve my specific needs.
+While computational science is crucial for solving inverse problems, I primarily leverage existing algorithms with occasional modifications to serve my specific needs.

 ## To be continued